 Once you’re ready to book, or to find out more, consult our helpful information below including FAQs.

 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-The average journey time between Bilbao and Madrid is 5 hours and 41 minutes and the fastest journey time is 5 hours and 6 minutes.
-On an average weekday, there are 5 trains per day travelling from Bilbao to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Bilbao and Madrid is 6 hours and 18 minutes, with around 4 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Bilbao to Madrid without having to change trains.
-There are 2 direct trains from Bilbao to Madrid.
+There is 1 direct train from Bilbao to Madrid each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Bilbao to Madrid leaves at 11:32.
 Times and services may vary during weekends and holidays.